macOS comes with system-wide Emacs-style shortcuts by default.1 For example:

 Control-K: Delete the text between the insertion point and the end of the line or paragraph.

-Try these anywhere and it just works.
+These work in any text field.
 However, these are not good enough, because:

-They’re only a subset of the readline bindings.2 In other words, the most useful Control-W (delete last word) is not there.
+They’re only a subset of the readline bindings.2 In other words, the most useful Control+W (delete last word) is not there.

 Enter BetterTouchTool!
 BetterTouchTool allows you to create keyboard shortcuts globally for each application, and it perfectly solves the problem.

-Therefore, just create bindings like these:
+Therefore, we can create bindings like the following:

-Note: As of the time of writing (2019-02-24), BetterTouchTool is still suffering from a issue where shortcut switching sometimes lags behind application switching, so that sometimes the “shadowing” will not work and iTerm2 still gets Control-N as Down.
+Note: As of the time of writing (2019-02-24), BetterTouchTool is still suffering from a issue where shortcut switching sometimes lags behind application switching, so that sometimes the “shadowing” will not work and iTerm2 still gets Control+N as Down.
 See issue tracker.
 As a temporary workaround, in iTerm2, I manually mapped these bindings back to their control ASCII codes, e.g. “Option+Delete” -> “Control+W” (via its hex code 0x17, shown below).